esnet/react-timeseries-charts/src/website/intro/intro.md

  * Composition into multiple axis and multiple rows and overlays
  * Interactivity, including pan and zoom, selection and highlighting
  * Easily add your own chart types or overlays
- * Line, area, scatter, bar and event charts
+ * Line, area, scatter, bar, boxplot and event charts
  * Brushing for interactive chart region selection
  * Chart pan and zoom constraints
  * Legends